 - During each hour, if the forecast shows precipitation which is snow, and the snow will accumulate, then start adding up the accumulation.

 - If there’s more than 1 inch of snow during the next 12 hours, then post to Slack.

 WeatherBot uses three AWS resources:

 - S3 - I deploy and host the code here.

-- Lambda - Lambda is responsible for running my code at the days and times I’ve defined.
-(The Cloudformation template does me a solid by configuring Lambda for me.)
+- Lambda - Lambda handles running my code at the days and times I’ve defined.
+(The CloudFormation template does me a solid by configuring Lambda for me.)